gzandiemer/libsta/README.md

 <a name="to-do"/>

 ### To Do
+#### logic
 - validations
+- errors for failure of requirements adding book
 - delete and update book buttons in library
 - save likes to database book.likers
 - Add Carousel to home and dashboard (limit each with 3-4 cards)
 - Sort books from the most liked to the least

+#### style
+- add icon to the buttons in the card
+- library table
-- Add profile card to profile page with follow button
+- profile page style with follow button

 <a name="problems-to-fix"/>

 #### Problems to fix

 - when the book-form is submitted, it should turn back to the member's page but my this.$router.push() doesn_t work
+- routing-> book/:id
-- book added 2 times or book added but not in library
+- book not added to member.library
 - like button increases the likes in all cards
+- comments style ??
+-
 - auth doesn't work, backend sends 400 for register

 <a name="features-to-add"/>